R0bL/Project_Initiation_DS5500/README.md

 ## The Landscape

 ESG ratings play a crucial role in guiding trillions of dollars in investments worldwide.
-For example, the investment strategy of the Maine Public Employees Retirement System Pension Fund is guided by ESG criteria, highlighting the significance of integrating sustainability factors for long-term investment success.
+For example, the investment strategy of the Maine Public Employees Retirement System Pension Fund is guided by ESG criteria, and they highlight the significance of integrating sustainability factors for long-term investment success.

 Maine is among six states with established ESG investment guidelines and policies .